 A good example is the previously mentioned “Więcej niż LEK,” which has been using the video for more than three years and has gained more than 35.000 views in its very narrow target group.

 Animations are used and work for the company for several years.
 Thanks to that the number of views is accumulated.

 Here the indicators will have a few things in common with the marketing ones.

-1) Average number of prospectuses
+1) Average number of prospects

-In the case of explainer video, you also need to include people who will get in touch with the salesman themselves after he publishes the video on LinkedIn.
+In the case of an explainer video, you also need to include people who will get in touch with the salesman themselves after he publishes the video on LinkedIn.

-If the product “sells itself” and the seller’s role is limited to placing orders, the video explainer may not be necessary.
+If the product “sells itself” and the seller’s role is limited to placing orders, the explainer video may not be necessary.